khairiyi/campaign_performance_predictive/index.md

 ## Predictive Tool
 - Utilize historical data, and build data library for each tactic/vendor used in all time.
 - Predict a campaign's performance at planning phase, as accurate as on tactic/vendor level.
-- Campaign A|B testing, based on different campaign plans using the tool.
+- Campaign A|B testing: based on the outputs of the tool, run different campaign plans,

 ## Methodologies
 - Bootstrap + Weighted Summation + Distribution Percentile.